valyala/fastjson/README.md

 ## Known limitations

-  * May work slowly when accessing JSON object items by key if the object contains more than 1000 items.
   * Cannot parse JSON from `io.Reader`.
 There is [Scanner](https://godoc.org/github.com/valyala/fastjson#Scanner)
     for parsing stream of JSON values from a string.
-  * May eat a lot of memory when parsing big JSONs with sizes exceeding 10Mb or with millions of items.

 ## Benchmarks